A Woman of the World: Plot

-As described in a review in a film magazine, Countess Natatorini (Negri) leaves France seeking to forget a faithless lover by visiting her distant American cousin Sam Poore (Conklin) and his wife Lou (Ward) in their Midwestern home.
-Richard Granger (Herbert), newly elected district attorney and crusading reformer, shocked when he sees her violating the town social norms he is enforcing by smoking a cigarette in public, finds that he is strongly attracted to her.
+As described in a review in a film magazine, Countess Natatorini leaves France seeking to forget a faithless lover by visiting her distant American cousin Sam Poore and his wife Lou in their Midwestern home.
+Richard Granger, newly elected district attorney and crusading reformer, shocked when he sees her violating the town social norms he is enforcing by smoking a cigarette in public, finds that he is strongly attracted to her.
 At a community meeting, the Countess finds that the townspeople are selling the right to talk to a real Countess at a quarter a head, and her annoyance builds when one curious old man offers to donate another quarter if she will show the tattoo mark that is the ineradicable reminder of the faithless foreign lover she wants to forget.
 Later, Sam seeks to console her and brings her laughter by showing that he has a railroad train tattoo running from his right wrist to his left hand, clear across his chest.
-After a series of innocent events between the Countess and his assistant Gareth Johns (Mack) arouses his jealousy, Richard denounces her alleged immorality and demands that she be ordered out of town.
+After a series of innocent events between the Countess and his assistant Gareth Johns arouses his jealousy, Richard denounces her alleged immorality and demands that she be ordered out of town.
 She avenges the insult with a horsewhip she gets from Lou, but when she draws blood from Richard she forgets all but her love, and we last see the pair in a hack on the way to the train station and the honeymoon, and he offers her the cigarettes he once denounced so strongly.

 Production

 A Woman of the World as adapted from the 1924 sophisticated romance novel The Tattooed Countess by Carl Van Vechten.

 Paramount executives encouraged and rewarded innovation regarding adaptations of literary works or stage productions.
 As such, scenarist Pierre Collings and director Malcolm St. Clair overhauled the original story.
-Rather than a countess in her early fifties, Pola Negri’s character is that of a beautiful young woman, though she retains her tattoos; rather than a serious dramatic romance, A Woman of the World is decidedly a comedic, but with a sophisticated Lubitsch touch typical of Paramount productions.
+Rather than a countess in her early fifties, Pola Negri's character is that of a beautiful young woman, though she retains her tattoos; rather than a serious dramatic romance, A Woman of the World is decidedly a comedic, but with a sophisticated Lubitsch touch typical of Paramount productions.